Mark Driscoll: Calvinism

 Driscoll formerly adhered to four point Calvinist theology called Amyraldism, although he characterized his position specifically as new Calvinism to differentiate himself from the more cessationist and non-missional aspects associated historically with Calvinism.

 Driscoll denies the orthodox Calvinist view of limited atonement and believes instead that Jesus died for all people in some sense, and for some people (the elect) in another sense.
 He thinks this position was what John Calvin believed, saying in a humorous tone: "Calvinism came after Calvin ...
 I will argue that the Calvinists are not very Calvin.
 I will argue against Calvinism with Calvin ...
 What kind of Calvinist are you?
 I'm a Calvin, not a Calvinist, that came later".
 Driscoll also believes that this position (or slight variations thereof) was held by men like Charles Spurgeon, John Bunyan, Martin Luther, and Richard Baxter.

 Driscoll distinguished between double and single predestination, and said that unlike John Calvin, he believes only in single predestination.

 Driscoll has since labelled the "five points" of Calvinism as "garbage".

+Christian nationalism

+Driscoll has expressed support for Christian nationalism, going as far as saying "Jesus is a Christian nationalist" and that critiques of the movement are rooted in Satan "because unified unbelievers are stronger and more powerful than divided believers."